ahuh/conemu-toolkit/README.md

 ### Common steps

+* In ConEmu configuration, import the default configuration available in this repo (or adapt your configuration to add missing parts): `default/ConEmu.xml`
 * In Windows, set the env var `CONEMU_TOOLKIT_PATH` to this repo path
 * Update the env var `PATH` to add `%CONEMU_TOOLKIT_PATH%\scripts`
 * You may adapt the scripts configuration to your environment, by modifiying the file `scripts\include\config.bat` (automatically created from `config.default.bat` at first custom launcher execution)